This page forms part of our recently updated and popular guide to moving home costs in the UK.

 We were advised by a friend to get quotes from removal firms in Wiltshire.
 It was suggested that wages in London are higher so their fees will be more than firms based in Wiltshire.

-It doesn’t matter where the removal firm is based; they can be located in any area between London and Wiltshire, the total distance they’ll need to travel is the same.
+It doesn’t matter where the removal company is based; they can be located in any area between London and Wiltshire, the total distance they’ll need to travel is the same.

 With that in mind, we asked a further 12 firms, but this time from Wiltshire, to give us prices.